 • Special materials: Materials created as part of a taught course (i.e., undergraduate work).

 • Copyrighted publications, and other copyrighted literary and textual works (covers electronic and paper formats).
-Examples include such works as journal published articles, books, text books, periodicals, reports, published resource papers, manuscripts.
+Examples include such works as journal published articles, books, textbooks, periodicals, reports, published resource papers, and manuscripts.

 • Licensed material publications.